 Having been on the back of a bike, you’ll have picked up some of the rules of the road (of which there are few anyway).
 And now you are ready to try for yourself.
 This means that now you are only focusing on mastering how to drive, control and balance the bike, not when it is safe to drive and what hazards to look out for.
 This really makes learning to ride a motorbike in Vietnam much easier to master.

-We recommend contacting a bike rental agent (we found ours via Facebook groups) and having them deliver a bike to your accommodation.
+I recommend contacting a bike rental agent (I found mine via a Facebook group) and having them deliver a bike to your accommodation.
 This means that you can practice around your area before having to drive in busy traffic.
-If you live somewhere busy, then see if the renter can meet you in a quieter district to give you a chance to practice.
-Some of the back streets in D2 or D7 would be great for practicing to ride a motorbike in Ho Chi Minh City.
+If you live somewhere busy, then see if they can meet you in a quieter district to give you a chance to practice.
+Some of the back streets in D2 or D7 are great for practicing to ride a motorbike in Ho Chi Minh City.

 How to Operate a Motorbike

-So, this is what we were most worried about when our rental bikes arrived at the front door.
-Thankfully our flatmates were able to teach us the basics.
-We, as of yet, are only able to drive automatic bike which is prefect for a first timer.
+So, this is what I was most worried about when our rental bikes arrived at the front door.
+Thankfully my flatmate was able to teach me the basics.
+I, as of yet, can only able to drive an automatic bike which is prefect for first timers.
 So the first thing you have to do it put the key in the ignition and turn it.
-To start the engine you will need to hold the breaks, push the “start button (it’ll be on the right hand side) and then rev the handle.
+To start the engine you will need to hold the breaks, push the “start button (it’ll be on the right hand side) and then rev the right-handle.
 Hurrah your bike turns on!
 Take it slowly and gently at first, and don’t forget to let your feet hover above the ground until you are comfortable with balancing on the bike.

 Now you really are learning to ride a motorbike in Vietnam!
 After a few times round the block you’ll start to feel like a dab-hand, it really is that easy to figure out.
 The most challenging part is figuring out how to be safe on the road, but the great news is you already mastered that by traveling on motorbike taxis!